Home For Babies For Children For Mums About Us Book Now

 At the other end of the ladder — in rest and digest — something different becomes possible.
 Sleep cycles link together.
 Feeding settles.
 The nervous system is available to learn, to integrate movement, to develop.

-A baby in fight or flight cannot feed well, settle, or integrate new movement.
+When a baby is in a more stressed or unsettled state, feeding, settling, and movement can become more difficult.
 The nervous system has to come down the ladder first.
 Helping a baby find that regulated state isn't a warm-up to the work.
 It is the work.

 Baby Pathway · Free Guide